 1. Eros - Sexual Passion

-The sparks that fly in the bedroom.
-Sexual compatibility – knowing what you want in a bedroom and communicating your wishes and desires to your partner is an important and often overlooked part of any relationship.
+Sparks that fly in the bedroom.
+Sexual compatibility is knowing your intimate desires and communicating them to your partner.
+Eros is an important and often overlooked part of any relationship.

 2. Philia - Deep Friendship

 Passion alone will take your relationship only so far.
-Loyalty to one another, making sacrifices, sharing emotions are all elements of a successful partnership.
-This is also the type of love that you can get from your friends – and isn’t your partner supposed to be your bff?
+Loyalty to one another, making sacrifices, and sharing emotions are all elements of a successful partnership.
+Philia is also the type of love that you can get from your friends – and isn’t your partner supposed to be your best friend?

 3. Ludus - Playful Love

-That feeling of butterflies you get when you see each other.
-Typically present in young relationships but keeping the spark going is important to not get comfortable with each other – dance, sing, be silly around each other more often to rekindle the “spark”.
+That feeling of “butterflies” you get when you see each other.
+Present in young relationships, it can, unfortunately, dissipate over time.
+Dance, sing, and be silly around each other more often to rekindle the lost “spark”.

 4. Agape - Unconditional, Selfless Love

-Being prepared to go out of your way to care for the other person – whether it’s family members or distant strangers.
-When you put Love out in the world, it becomes a better place and that love will come back to you tenfold.
+Being prepared to go out of your way to care for the other person – whether it’s a family member or a distant stranger.
+When you put love out in the world, the world becomes a better place, and that love will come back to you tenfold.

 5. Pragma - Longstanding, Mature Love